 Learning in Music is a largely practical activity and engages students at every level.
-Performance tasks are varied and include work on keyboards, tuned percussion, ukuleles and students' own instruments and voices.
-Practical work is often recorded in the school's recording studio or on iPads and independent work includes investigating the work of great musicians on-line, developing aural skills with music software and creating original compositions modelled on styles explored in class.
-Current topics studied in Years 7 and 8 include: What is Music?; Christmas Song project; Exploring Garageband; Ukulele; Pop chords; Variations; Jazz and Blues; Music in the Media; Music for an Occasion.
+Performance tasks are varied and include work on keyboards, ukuleles, voices and students' own instruments.
+Students use Seesaw to record their practical work and document their developing skills in performing, composing and appraising.
+Students use programmes such as Garageband and Sibelius on the Mac suite to compose and arrange music.
+Current topics studied in Years 7 and 8 include: What is Music?; Christmas Song project; Exploring Garageband; Ukulele; Pop chords; Variations; Jazz and Blues; Music in the Media and Hamilton.

 Students develop their ability to listen and respond to a range of musical stimuli.
 They improve coordination skills in practical work and learn to discern their own and others' work by reflecting on success criteria and by setting themselves realistic targets.
 By the end of Key Stage 3 students have an holistic approach to learning in Music and in an appreciation for a variety of styles and genres from cultures across the ages and the world.
 Many students continue learning beyond the classroom on a whole range of instruments and singing and learn through performing with others in many of the school ensembles.